lkasler/jeeconfigexample/README.md

 Add datasource.cli via jboss.cli command like in the root porojects directory assuming that wildfly 8.2 is already started **${wildfly_home}\bin\jboss.cli.bat  --file=datasource.cli**

-To run arquillian test execute:
+To run arquillian tests execute:
 **mvn clean package**

 The default config file is jeeconfigexample-config-dev.properties  which can be overriden via sytem or env variables.